precice/elmer-adapter/.github/pull_request_template.md

 ## Motivation and additional information

 <!--
-Short rational why preCICE needs this change.
+Short rational why the adapter needs this change.
 If this is already described in an issue a link to that issue (closes #123) is sufficient.
 -->

 ## Author's checklist